EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 8 min read

-Salesforce Marketing Cloud Architecture Overview
+Marketing Cloud Architecture Overview

 The Data Model: Data Extensions Explained

 The most critical architectural concept in Marketing Cloud is the Data Extension.
-Unlike Salesforce CRM objects, Data Extensions are relational tables that you design from scratch:
+Unlike Salesforce CRM objects, Data Extensions are relational tables that you design from scratch.

 Integration with Microsoft Dynamics 365

-• MuleSoft Integration: For complex scenarios requiring custom data transformations, MuleSoft provides pre-built connectors for both Marketing Cloud and Dynamics 365.
+• MuleSoft integration — for complex scenarios requiring custom data transformations; provides pre-built connectors for both platforms

-• Power BI Reporting: Extract Marketing Cloud campaign data (opens, clicks, conversions, bounces) into Power BI for unified reporting alongside Dynamics 365 sales and service data.
+• Power BI reporting — extract Marketing Cloud campaign data (opens, clicks, conversions, bounces) into Power BI for unified reporting alongside Dynamics 365 sales and service data

 Architecture Best Practices

-6. Monitor deliverability proactively: Configure dedicated sending domains, authenticate with SPF/DKIM/DMARC, implement sunset policies for inactive subscribers, and monitor deliverability metrics continuously.
+6. Monitor deliverability proactively — configure dedicated sending domains, authenticate with SPF/DKIM/DMARC, implement sunset policies for inactive subscribers, and monitor deliverability metrics continuously.

-Why Choose EPC Group for Marketing Cloud Architecture
+Why EPC Group for Marketing Cloud Architecture

-• Cross-platform integration: We specialize in connecting Marketing Cloud with Dynamics 365, Azure, and Power BI for unified marketing and sales operations.
+• Cross-platform integration — Marketing Cloud plus Dynamics 365, Azure, and Power BI in one unified ecosystem

 Frequently Asked Questions

-Marketing Cloud (now called Marketing Cloud Engagement) is designed for B2C and high-volume B2B marketing with millions of contacts, multi-channel campaigns (email, SMS, push, advertising), and advanced data management via Data Extensions.
-Account Engagement (formerly Pardot) is designed specifically for B2B marketing with lead scoring, nurture programs, and tight Sales Cloud integration.
-Most B2C and high-volume B2B organizations need Marketing Cloud Engagement, while smaller B2B teams often start with Account Engagement.
+Account Engagement (formerly Pardot) is for B2B lead scoring, nurture programs, and tight Sales Cloud integration.
+Most B2C and high-volume B2B organizations need Marketing Cloud Engagement.
+Smaller B2B teams often start with Account Engagement.

-What does Salesforce Marketing Cloud cost?
+How much does Salesforce Marketing Cloud cost?

-Marketing Cloud pricing is based on the edition (Basic, Pro, Corporate, Enterprise) and the number of contacts/messages.
-The Basic edition starts at approximately $400/month for 10,000 contacts.
-Corporate and Enterprise editions with Journey Builder, Automation Studio, and advanced features range from $3,750 to $65,000+/month depending on contact volume and channels.
-MuleSoft integration adds $35,000+/year.
-We help clients optimize their licensing to minimize cost while meeting all requirements.
+Pricing is based on edition and contact/message volume.
+Basic edition: approximately $400/month for 10,000 contacts.
+Corporate and Enterprise editions with Journey Builder, Automation Studio, and advanced features: $3,750 to $65,000+/month depending on volume and channels.

 How long does a Marketing Cloud implementation take?

-A typical Marketing Cloud implementation takes 2-4 months for the foundation (data model, integration, basic campaigns) and 4-8 months for full maturity (advanced journeys, multi-channel, AI optimization).
-Complex multi-Business Unit deployments with custom integrations can take 6-12 months.
-We use an agile approach that deploys core email capabilities within the first 4-6 weeks, followed by iterative additions of journeys, automation, and advanced channels.
+A typical implementation takes 2–4 months for the foundation (data model, integration, basic campaigns) and 4–8 months for full maturity (advanced journeys, multi-channel, AI optimization).